 An opportunity for independent study under the guidance of a department faculty member.
 Student should have a strong inclination toward a particular topic based on interest and experiences.
 Further, the faculty member with whom the student chooses to work must agree with the student's choice of project at the time of enrollment.
-[Fall, Spring] [3 credits]
+This course is repeatable up to 2 times.
+[Fall, Spring] Applied Learning - Other [3 credits] [3 contact hour(s)]